Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 "Or the cloaked spaceship kind.
 I know."
 Sartori nodded grimly.
 He’d been really, *really* hoping that all the system shields would have stopped the Hierarchy from getting any ships to Earth.
 "Well.
 Thank God for the new Farthrow generator."

-"I don’t know…" Margaret said.
+"I don’t know..."
+Margaret said.
 "They had all the time they needed to bomb every major city on the planet before it came online.
 Why didn’t they?"

 There was a collective three-way look that said nobody in the room knew the answer to that, or even had a good suspicion.